Trevis42/trevis42.github.io/index.md

 Throughout my education I continued to learn and study, hoping to grow my knowledge and understanding of techology to one day better the world around me.
 I started this curiosity with my love of Lego sets and what I could build with them.
 I decided to pursue engineering in college to put that curiosity and creativity to use.
 While studing Mechanical Engineering, I found it not as fulfilling as I had hoped.
 I switched to Computer Engineering a year later.
 I enjoyed learning the Electrical Engineering side of that major but found a true passion for Computer Science.

 I then tried my hand at game design programming because it interested me and allowed me to develop programming skills.
 I started that learning at Lone Star College - Kingwood.
-I found my self enjoying the programming side of that more than the game design side.
+I found myself enjoying the programming side of that more than the game design side.
 This lead me to focus on programming and get a degree I could utilize in nearly any aspect of my career -- a Computer Science degree from SHSU.

 *[SHSU]: Sam Houston State University